AntonioDell/smirky-games-api/README.md

 ### Using VSCode launch.json

-Press `F5` to run the server and attach the vscode debugger to it.
-You can then set breakpoints and debug normally.
+Press `F5` to run the server either with the profile `Deno debug` or `Deno hot reload`.

+With debug you can then set breakpoints and debug normally.

+With hot reload you can instantly test changes to your code.

 ## Deployment